broadly/css-inliner/README.md

 You configure the inliner with the following options:

-`directory` - This is the base directory that contains all external stylesheets that are available for use.
+`directory` - This is the base directory from which stylesheets are loaded.

 `plugins`   - Array of PostCSS plugins.

-`resolve`   - This is a function that loads an external stylesheet, if you want something other than setting a directory.
+`resolve`   - This is a function that resolves a stylesheet reference (path or URL) into the filename of the stylesheet to load.

 If the source document links to any external stylesheet with with a relative URL (path only), then the inliner will attempt to resolve this stylesheet using the